DataBiosphere/terra-workspace-data-service/smoke_test/README.md

 **_All code examples throughout this README assume you are in the `smoke_test` directory!_**

-Recommended, but optional, create and active a Python virtual env
+Recommended, but optional, create and activate a Python virtual env

 ```
 python -m venv venv